mlflow/mlflow/docs/source/llms/dspy/index.rst

 * `MLflow Model <../../models.html>`_ packages your compiled DSPy program along with its dependency versions, input and output interfaces and other essential metadata.
 This allows you to deploy your compiled DSPy program with ease, knowing that the environment is consistent across different stages of the ML lifecycle.
 * `MLflow Evaluate <../llm-evaluate/index.html>`_ provides native capabilities within MLflow to evaluate GenAI applications.
 This capability facilitates the efficient assessment of inference results from your DSPy compiled program, ensuring robust performance analytics and facilitating quick iterations.

-* `MLflow Tracing <../tracing/index.html>`_ is a powerful observability tool for monitoring and debugging what happens inside the LlamaIndex models, helping you identify potential bottlenecks or issues quickly.
-With its powerful automatic logging capability, you can instrument your LlamaIndex application without needing to add any code apart from running a single command.
+* `MLflow Tracing <../tracing/index.html>`_ is a powerful observability tool for monitoring and debugging what happens inside the DSPy models, helping you identify potential bottlenecks or issues quickly.
+With its powerful automatic logging capability, you can instrument your DSPy application without needing to add any code apart from running a single command.

 Getting Started